Last updated: October 22, 2024

 -

-Review the results which should be similar to the one below.
+Access the detailed results by clicking the Results button.
+The results should be similar to the one below.

 Synchronize the results with your DQOps cloud account using the Synchronize button located in the upper right corner of the user interface.